wesleyhson/agentic-noise-orchestra/replit.md

 ```

 ### How It Works
-1. **Initialization**: On startup, the app clears previous logs and generates initial sounds from 3 random agents
+1. **Initialization**: On startup, the app clears previous logs and generates initial sounds from 3 random agents using varied vocalizations
+2. **Agentic Voting**: Every 6 seconds, all 6 agents vote for who should sing next.
+The agent with the most votes (or random winner if tied) gets to perform
-2. **Audio Generation**: Each agent has a unique base frequency.
-Phoneme length affects pitch variation
+3. **Audio Generation**: Each agent has a unique base frequency.
+Phoneme length affects pitch variation through frequency shifts
-3. **Auto Cycle**: Every 6 seconds, a random agent "sings" a random phoneme (o, a, i, u, e), updating the audio loop
+4. **Vocalization Selection**: The winning agent randomly chooses from 30+ phonemes and vocalizations, with 30% chance of repetition
-4. **Frontend**: Displays the audio player, real-time waveform visualization, and terminal logs of agent activity
+5. **Frontend**: Displays the audio player, real-time waveform visualization, and terminal logs showing voting process and agent activity

 ### Agents & Instruments
 - **Luna**: 220 Hz (gain 0.3)